 Removing 34 Quality Measures

-As you can gather , Quality measures are undergoing a major overhaul.
-If you want your voice to be heard, chime in, and submit your comment to CMS by Sep 10, 2018.
+As you can gather , Quality measures have undergone a major change.
 CMS has also been doing a lot of testing with the Cost measures as it is important to strike the perfect balance between Cost and Quality to move towards a more efficient healthcare system.
-So, in the next blog (Part-III), we would talk about changes proposed under Cost performance category.
+So, in the next blog, we would talk about changes to the Cost performance category for MIPS 2019 performance year.